S03E09 - Planet - Bias Busters: Unpacking Psychology to Power GHG Reductions

 Communication research to improve engagement with climate change and human health: A review

-How social norms are often a barrier to addressing climate change but can be part of the solution
+How social norms are often a barrier to addressing climate change, but can be part of the solution

 Nudge (Link to Amazon as an example)